 Private Label Clothing

-- Sell unique products that you can’t find on Amazon - One of the greatest benefits of having your own private label line is that you make apparel that is unique and that you know your customers will buy.
-Your private label brand will not be established like wholesale brands, so you will need to do a little bit of marketing to grow sales of your new brand on Instagram and Facebook for example.
+- Unique products that you can’t find on Amazon - One of the greatest benefits of having your own private label line is being able to offer unique apparel and that you know customers will buy.
+Your private label brand will not be established like wholesale brands, so you will need to do a little bit of marketing to grow sales of your new brand.

 - Small batch order quantities - Private label allows you to choose your order quantity for your production order.
-Most manufacturers will have minimum order quantity requirements, but with MakersValley’s network of Italian manufacturers for example, you can find some with very low minimum orders starting from even 20 units, 100% Made in Italy.
-There is also a growing number of small batch domestic apparel manufacturers popping up with low minimum orders; however, you will usually pay a higher price per unit working with a domestic factory rather than an overseas factory.
-Manufacturing small batches of your private label lowers your risk since you can make a small quantity of products, see how it sells, then reorder later.
+Most manufacturers have minimum order quantity requirements, but with MakersValley’s network of Italian manufacturers for example, you can find some with very low minimum orders, starting from 20 units, 100% Made in Italy.
+There is also a growing number of small batch domestic apparel manufacturers popping up with low minimum orders.
+However, you will usually pay a higher price per unit working with a domestic factory than an overseas factory.
+Manufacturing small batches of your private label lowers your risk since you can make a small quantity of products, see how it sells, then reorder later if you sell out.

 - Slow fashion - Private label manufacturing requires a time investment.
-Finding a quality private label apparel manufacturer will take time, as well as making your first apparel prototype, your production order, and shipping it to you from overseas.
-Many boutique owners who are starting their own private label start to diversify their clothing supply chain strategy slowly by sourcing, for example, 60% of their products from wholesalers, and creating the other 40% as their own private label clothing.
+Finding a quality private label apparel manufacturer will take time; so will making your first garment sample, production order, and shipping your products to you from overseas.
+Many boutique owners who are starting their own private label diversify their clothing supply chain slowly by sourcing, for example, 60% of their products from wholesalers, and creating the other 40% as their own private label clothing.

 - Increase your profit margin - With private label clothing, you can increase your profit margin because you will be buying your products at the manufacturer price, instead of paying the manufacturer price plus the wholesale distributor’s commission.
-For example, if you buy a red dress from a wholesaler you may pay $20, of which $18 goes to the wholesaler and $2 goes to the actual manufacturer who made your product, and sell it to your customers for $40.
-Now, if you work with a private label manufacturer and pay $10 for a red dress, $10 goes to the manufacturer because you cut out all of the middle men distributors in the supply chain.
-When you sell your dress for the same price of $40, your profit increases for that red dress from $20 to $30.
+For example, if you buy a red dress from a wholesaler you may pay $20, of which $18 goes to the wholesaler and $2 goes to the actual manufacturer who made your product.
+Then, imagine you turn around sell that dress to customers for $40.
+However, if you work with a private label manufacturer and pay $10 for a red dress, $10 goes straight to the manufacturer because you've cut out middle men distributors.
+When you sell your dress for the same price of $40, your profit increases from $20 to $30.

 Another strategy is to sell your private label clothing line to other boutiques to create a new revenue stream for yourself.

-- Have 100% product control - By launching your private label line, you get to have the final decision on how your product looks before you sell it to your customer because you designed it.
-When you make your own private label line, you can have control over the design details and labels sewn on your garment.
-Customers will need to come to your online shop or boutique to find your special product and they will not be able to find it on Amazon or at a boutique next door to yours.
-Also if customers have feedback on your products, you can actually implement their feedback into your next production order of that piece to make it sell better.
+- Have 100% product control - When you have a private label clothing line, you have the final say on how your product looks before you sell it to customers because you designed it.
+When you make your own private label, you alone control the design details and labels sewn on your garment.
+Customers will need to come to your online shop or boutique to find your special product, rather than just defaulting to Amazon or the boutique next to yours.
+Plus, if customers have feedback on your products, you can actually implement their feedback into your next production order of that piece to make it sell better.

 What have been your experiences working with wholesalers, the pros and cons?
 We want to hear from you.

-If you’re interested in private label manufacturing, send us your idea for your garment and start learning more about the process today.
+If you’re interested in private label manufacturing, send us your product idea and start learning more about the process today.